jfgreen/jfgreen.uk/content/why-data-engineering.md

-I love finding a weird outlier in the dataset and trying to uncover the story behind it. _"What on earth happened here, did a single customer really order 187 mangos?"_ Working in data is rewarding for those who are fundamentally very curious.
+I love finding a weird outlier in the dataset and trying to uncover the story behind it. _"What on earth happened here, did a single customer really order 187 mangos?"._ Working in data is rewarding for those who are fundamentally very curious.

-Also, its gratifying to see users glean insights from data you have delivered to them.
-This is great, both because its a valuable form of feedback, but also but its easy to see the impact of your work.
+Also, it's gratifying to see users glean insights from data you have delivered to them.
+This is great, both because its a valuable form of feedback, but also because it's easy to see the impact of your work.

 \* _Big respect for infra-devs, this work is super valuable, sometimes under